GluuFederation/docs-ce-prod/3.1.3/source/admin-guide/uma.md

 1. UMA policies protect resources based on scopes.
 If a scope is protected by a policy, then the policy script must reutrn `true` in order to authorize access during RPT authorization.

 2. Multiple policies can protect a single scope.
-In such a case, all the policies must retun `true` to authorize access or else aceess will be denied.
+In such a case, all the policies must retun `true` to authorize access or else access will be denied.

 ![policy-algorithm](../img/uma/policy-algorithm.jpg)